KhunMyatlevy/My-Notes/C# Notes/about_class.md

 ---

-Your understanding is almost correct!
-Here's a simple note about an array of objects:

----

 ## Array of Objects

 An array of objects is an array that stores multiple objects of a class.
 First, you create the array to hold the objects, and then you create instances (objects) of a class to store in that array.
 All the objects in the array will be of the same class.